SEND Acronyms Decoded: Every Abbreviation Teachers Need

 These acronyms reference the legal framework underpinning SEND provision.
 When a parent quotes "the COP" or a solicitor references "the CFA 2014," they are pointing to specific legal duties.
 Understanding the shorthand helps you respond with confidence.

-For example, if a parent says their child's rights under the Equality Act are not being met, they are referencing the EA 2010 duty to make reasonable adjustments.
+For example, if a parent mentions their child's rights under the Equality Act, they mean schools must make reasonable adjustments under EA 2010.
 Knowing this means you can immediately check whether your school has documented the adjustments in place and evidenced the decision-making process.

 Acronym